IveW/IS2B/README.md

-# Reference *in-vitro* dataset for inertial-sensor-to-bone alignemnt (IS2B) applied to the tibiofemoral joint
+# Reference *in-vitro* dataset for inertial-sensor-to-bone alignment (IS2B) applied to the tibiofemoral joint

 Matlab code for visualization purpose, supplementary to the paper:
 "Reference in-vitro dataset for inertial-sensor-to-bone alignment applied to the tibiofemoral joint"